Allow multiple currencies in Magento 2 to improve customers' shopping experience

 If your Magento store supports multiple currencies, visitors will see a Currency Chooser in the header.

-Enabling multiple currencies at your Magento 2 stores you prevent cart abandonment, boost customer loyalty, and differentiate your business from your rivals.
-In this tutorial, we’ve described how to enable as many currencies as needed from the Admin panel.
+Enabling multiple currencies at your Magento 2 stores you prevent cart abandonment, boost customer loyalty, and operate on different markets more effectively.
+In this tutorial, we’ve described how to enable multiple currencies from the Admin panel.
 Wish to improve your Magento store even more?
-Contact the Aitoc team at email@example.com.
+Let's discuss your ideas!
+Feel free to drop us a line at [email protected].